 Other critical disk errors may be shown in the output from the command you run, so skim through the output and look for anything saying “critical” or “warning”.

 Unless you see any bad sectors or critical problems, you can try backing up again by opening the Settings app and going to Updates & security: Backup: More options, and clicking the ‘Back up now’ button.
+If nothing happens when you click the button, unplug your File History drive and reconnect it (reboot if it’s an internal drive).

 If the problem persists then it may not be a fault with the backup disk, but rather a problem with the staging area directory where Windows temporarily copies files to be backed up prior to copying them over to your backup disk.
 You can clean the staging area, but you will then loose any files from your backup that haven’t yet been copied over to your backup disk.
 This can clear up some problems that